Tablets are more portable and better for casual activities such as browsing the web, watching videos or playing mobile games.

-Furthermore, laptops can be great substitutes for desktops when it comes to PC gaming, although a desktop will always present better value when performance and cost-effectiveness are concerned.
+Furthermore, laptops can be good substitutes for desktops when it comes to PC gaming, although a desktop will always present better value when performance and cost-effectiveness are concerned.

-Size-wise, tablets generally range from 7 to 13 inches, not counting some larger tablet devices geared towards professional users.
+Size-wise, tablets generally range from 7 to 13 inches, not including some larger tablet devices geared towards professional users.
 For the most part, 8-inch and 10-inch screens are the most popular in tablets because they manage to strike the perfect balance between screen size and ergonomics.

 Laptop screens, on the other hand, cover a wider range.
 They can start as low as 12 inches and go as high as 21 inches.
 The majority of mainstream laptops stay in the 15 to 17-inch range, though.

-While on the topic of size, we should mention the display, and there are two key factors to consider here: size and resolution.
-In terms of sheer size, laptops will, naturally, always have the upper hand as their larger frames allow for larger screens.
+While we’re at the subject of size, we should mention the display.
+Basically, there are two key factors to consider here: size and resolution.
+In terms of sheer volume, laptops naturally allow for larger screens thanks to their larger frames, so they will always have the upper hand here.

-However, when the resolution is taken into consideration, the smaller tablet display would offer higher pixel density, meaning that the displayed image would be sharper and that individual pixels would not be as visible.
+However, when resolution is taken into consideration, the smaller tablet display would offer higher pixel density, meaning that the displayed image would be sharper and individual pixels would not be as visible.

 As with everything else, the quality of the display will depend on the price — a 1080p display in a $150 tablet is unlikely to be as good as a 1080p display in a $1000 laptop.

 The storage capacity of many tablets (excluding Apple’s iPads) can be expanded easily with the help of relatively cheap microSD memory cards.
-The maximum supported memory card capacity tends to be 256 GB when it comes to the newer tablet models.
+These start from as low as 1 GB but can currently go as high as 1 TB, though the maximum support memory card capacity varies from device to device.

 Both tablets and laptops are equipped with built-in cameras, although tablets generally tend to have the upper hand in this regard.

-Tablets can generally endure roughly 8 to 12 hours of active use, while laptops tend to be more power hungry, usually lasting anywhere from 2 to 6 hours, based on what the laptop is being used for.
+Tablets can generally endure roughly 8 to 12 hours of active use.
+Laptops, on the contrary, tend to be more power-hungry, usually lasting anywhere from 2 to 6 hours, depending on what they’re being used for.

-These CPUs generate less heat, too, making them ideal for devices like phones and tablets which have no active cooling.
-On top of that, mobile operating systems tend to be fairly well optimized, especially iOS.
+These CPUs generate less heat, too, making them ideal for devices like phones and tablets that have no active cooling.
+On top of that, mobile operating systems tend to be relatively well optimized, especially iOS.

 However, since laptops offer better performance than most tablets in the mid-range and up, the win in this category would have to go to them, and that’s not even accounting for the operating system constraints.

 Operating Systems and Software

 While laptops and tablets are very different devices in hardware terms alone, there’s also the software to consider.
 Today, most tablets use either iOS or Android, although Amazon’s Android-based Fire OS is quite popular in their low-end Fire tablets.

-Laptops use the same operating systems as desktop computers do: Windows, macOS, and Linux, with Windows being very popular among hybrid devices as well.
+Laptops use the same operating systems as desktop computers do: Windows, macOS and Linux, with Windows being very popular among hybrid devices as well.

-If we had to put it in one sentence: mobile operating systems are streamlined and easy to use but desktop operating systems have more features and access to a wider array of software.
+If we had to put it in one sentence: mobile operating systems are streamlined and easy to use, but desktop operating systems have more features and access to a broader range of powerful software.

-If a mobile app version of a desktop program available, that app is bound to be missing some features that are available in the desktop version.
+If a mobile app version of a desktop program is available, that app is bound to be missing some features that are available in the desktop version.
 As such, the win in this regard would have to go to the vastly more powerful desktop operating systems.

-Laptops rely mainly on an integrated physical keyboard and a touchpad for input, although they also support all the peripherals that desktops do, meaning that you are free to use external keyboards and mice with a laptop as long as it has the necessary connectors.
+Laptops rely mainly on an integrated physical keyboard and a touchpad for input.
+However, they also support all the peripherals that desktops do, meaning that you are free to use external keyboards and mice with a laptop as long as it has the necessary connectors.

-In any case, when it comes to productivity, the mouse and keyboard controls are definitely unmatched, but there can be no winner in this category since both KB&M controls and touchscreen controls have their merits and flaws based on what the device is used for.
-We’ll just say that the former is more precise but the latter is more intuitive.
+In any case, when it comes to productivity, the mouse and keyboard controls are unmatched, but there can be no winner in this category since both KB&M controls and touchscreen controls have their merits and flaws based on what the device is used for.
+We’ll just say that the former is more precise, but the latter is more intuitive.

-Now, we’ll take a look at tablet and laptop connectivity options, both when it comes to physical ports and to wireless connectivity.
+Now, let’s take a look at tablet and laptop connectivity options, both in terms of physical ports and wireless connectivity.

-Bulkier laptops generally include all ports that you’d usually find in a modern desktop motherboard: USB 3.0, Ethernet, analog audio connectors, HDMI, etc. The more compact laptops tend to scrap the larger ports in favor of smaller USB-C ports.
+Bulkier laptops generally include all the ports that you’d usually find in a modern desktop motherboard: USB 3.0, Ethernet, analog audio connectors, HDMI, etc. The more compact laptops tend to scrap the larger ports in favor of smaller USB-C ports.